 - ACT – 6982

-Applications are not considered complete until the Office of Admissions is in receipt of math proficiency official score reports.
+Applications are not considered complete until the Office of Admissions has received the math proficiency official score reports.

-Information regarding automatic denial thresholds is available at http://admissions.aua.am/.
+1.6 Automatic Denial Thresholds Information regarding automatic denial thresholds is available here.

 2.1 Application for Admission